jeromeetienne/demo.videovr360/ar-with-a-phone/AR-WITH-A-PHONE.md

 # Compatibility
-- able to play on mobile as cardboard VR or as normal apps
+- able to play on mobile as cardboard VR
+- able to play on mobile as normal apps
 - able to play on desktop